stangh/Get-AVInfo/README.md

 As with all things PowerShell, read the detailed help provided in the script to learn how to use it.
 Just run:

     Help Get-AVInfo -Detailed

+For a quick view of the different parameters you can use when running the script, paste the following:

+    Get-Command Get-AVInfo -Syntax